Firstly, don’t necessarily think of lumbar Lordosis as a condition, rather as a description for a specific part of your spine anatomy.

 I look at your pelvis as the keystone to your body and its position is vital to the overall alignment of your posture.
 Your lumbar lordosis is an integral part of your pelvic positioning.

 To summarise, sometimes your lumbar lordosis may be out of alignment.
-However this does not always mean that you will have, or get back pain, but it does require a chartered physiotherapist’s opinion in my view.
+However this does not always mean that you will have, or get back pain, but if you do it does require a chartered physiotherapist’s opinion in my view.

 Please read the full disclaimer here.